US proposes once-a-year COVID shots for most Americans - NewsBreak

 US proposes once-a-year COVID shots for most Americans

-WASHINGTON (AP) — U.S. health officials want to make COVID-19 vaccinations more like the annual flu shot.
+WASHINGTON — U.S. health officials want to make COVID-19 vaccinations more like the annual flu shot.

 The Food and Drug Administration on Monday proposed a simplified approach for future vaccination efforts, allowing most adults and children to get a once-a-year shot to protect against the mutating virus.